DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 Many psychologists say yes.
 While grieving his brother, Keltner sought out narratives of moral beauty, reading biographies of Gandhi.
 He made an effort to regularly lose himself in music, listening at home and occasionally attending symphonies.
 Hofstra University PhD student and awe researcher Marianna Graziosi sought relief over the death of a loved one by watching her toddler niece play in the gentle surf of the ocean.[^31] Michael Amster, a medical doctor and the coauthor of 2023’s *The Power of Awe*, writes of resolving his depression through finding small moments of natural beauty throughout the day.
 He calls this practice “micro-dosing awe.”
 He now prescribes daily awe to his patients suffering from mood disorders and chronic pain**.**[^32]

 In fact, says Amster, beauty is all around us.
 But we need to pay attention and look for it.
-As Walt Whitman, the patron saint of awe-seekers, wrote, “a leaf of grass is no less than the journey-work of the stars.”[^33]
+As Walt Whitman, the patron saint of awe-seekers, wrote, “A leaf of grass is no less than the journey-work of the stars.”[^33]

 When we practice tuning into daily moments of beauty, we can learn to get better at cultivating awe.
 At the same time, we’ll be cultivating a more resilient mindset grounded in curiosity, cognitive flexibility, mindfulness, and creativity, says Utah’s Paula Williams.[^34]